Why Yammer Believes the Traditional Engineering Organizational Structure is Dead

 I don’t think you should be building a product.
 I think you should be building an organization that builds a product.

-Be very wary of only trusting managers with engineering decisions; in fact, you should delegate these all the way down to individual contributors.
-If managers are the only ones making decisions as you grow past thirty to forty people, this should be a red flag.
+Be very wary of only trusting managers with engineering decisions.
+In fact, you should delegate these all the way down to individual contributors.
+If managers are the only ones making decisions as you grow past 30 to 40 people, that should be a red flag.

 So how do you actually build features with this in mind?